 Skip to main content

 The file connector lets you send jobs without hosting files in S3 or publishing temporary URLs.
-Upload files once, reference their IDs in a connector definition, and reuse them across multiple jobs until they expire.
+Upload files once, reference their IDs in a connector definition, and reuse them across multiple jobs.

 When to use the file connector